Pikkuninja/Birdwatcher/README.md

 # Implementation notes
 - Uses AndroidX and Jetpack libraries heavily: LiveData, Navigation, Room, ViewModel
   - I wanted to test using these, as Room was the only one I had previously used
-- Asynchronity handled with Kotlin Coroutines
+- Asynchronity handled with Kotlin Coroutines (including Flows)
   - Again, some tech I hadn't used in earlier projects
-  - Especially with Flows coming soon Coroutines can be used to replace RxJava, and they even have multiplatform support (though multithreading isn't supported on non-JVM targets yet)
 - Dependency injection with Dagger
   - Dagger graph includes e.g. UseCases & their dependencies, ViewModelProviders